Well, it is that time of the year and new year resolutions are being made. I have only one for 2019. I want to be healthier. For me that encompasses:

 It is easiest to break this recipe into two parts starting with frying up the cauliflower.
 Steam a head of cauliflower.
 Remove any green stems from the bottom of the head.

 Place the full head in a steamer and steam for 7 – 9 minutes.
 Remove immediately from the steamer to stop the cooking process.
-You might even want to run cold water over it.
-You do not want the cauliflower to be too soft or it will not fry properly.
-When cooled enough to handle cut into florets.
+Run cold water over the cauliflower to stop the cooking process.
+You do not want it to be too soft or it will not fry properly.
+Cut into florets.

 In a medium mixing bowl mix 1 cup flour, 1 tablespoon cornstarch, 1 teaspoon ancho chile pepper, 1 teaspoon salt, and 1/4 teaspoon black pepper.
 Gradually mix in 12 ounces of cold beer, whatever you have on hand.
 Add the beer slowly using just enough to form a batter the consistency of heavy cream.